BACK

 • Lease Violation Notice: 3 calendar days to cure or quit.
 If a tenant violates a lease term, the landlord must deliver this notice stating the breach and what is required to remedy it, as well as the date on which the lease will terminate if the tenant does not cure the breach (not less than three calendar days after receipt of the notice) (US § 78B-6-802(h)).

 • Unconditional Notice to Quit: 3 calendar days to quit.
-This notice gives no opportunity to “cure” the violation and applies if the tenant does any of the following on the leased premises as per US § 78B-6-802(d-g)
+This notice gives no opportunity to “cure” the violation, and applies if the tenant has committed a serious crime or lease violation, as outlined in US § 78B-6-802(d-g).

-Eviction notices must be served in one of the following manners:
+Eviction notices may be delivered in any of the following manners:

 • Personal delivery to the tenant